 This Annual Report on Form 10-K contains statements about future events and expectations, or forward-looking statements, all of which are inherently uncertain.
 We have based those forward-looking statements on our current expectations and projections about future results.
 When we use words such as "anticipates," "intends," "plans," "believes," "estimates," "expects," or similar expressions, we do so to identify forward-looking statements.
 Examples of forward-looking statements include statements we make regarding our ongoing transition and integration of our recently acquired Alltel assets, future economic and political conditions in Guyana, the competitive environment in the markets in which we operate, legal and regulatory actions and technological changes, our future prospects for growth, our ability to maintain or increase our market share, our future operating results and our future capital expenditure levels.
 These statements are based on our management's beliefs and assumptions, which in turn are based on currently available information.
 These assumptions could be proven inaccurate.
-These forward-looking statements may be found under the captions "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-"Risk Factors" and "Business." as well as in this Report generally.
+These forward-looking statements may be found under the captions "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Risk Factors" and "Business," as well as in this Report generally.

-Results of Operations," "Risk Factors" and "Business," as w vell as in this Report generally. risks and uncertainties arise from time to time, and it is imp important factors may cause actual results to differ material ement made by us in this Report or elsewhere speaks only as of the date on which we make it.
-New ossible for us to predict these events or how they may affect us.
-In any event, these and other ly from those indicated by our forward-looking statements, including those set forth in Item 1A of the o, and do not intend to, update or revise the forward-looking statements made by us in this Report affects. "our," "ours" and "us" refer to Atlantic Tele-Network, Inc. and its subsidiaries.
-Alltel® is a licensed tains trademarks, service marks and trade names that are the property of Atlantic Tele-Network, Inc., terwise specifically indicated.
-1
+You should keep in mind that any forward-looking statement made by us in this Report or elsewhere speaks only as of the date on which we make it.
+New risks and uncertainties arise from time to time, and it is impossible for us to predict these events or how they may affect us.
+In any event, these and other important factors may cause actual results to differ materially from those indicated by our forward-looking statements, including those set forth in Item 1A of this Report under the caption "Risk Factors."
+We have no duty to, and do not intend to, update or revise the forward-looking statements made by us in this Report after the date of this Report, except as may be required by law.

+In this Report the words "ATN," "the Company," "we," "our," "ours" and "us" refer to Atlantic Tele-Network, Inc. and its subsidiaries.
+Alltel® is a licensed trademark used by one of our subsidiaries.
+This Report contains trademarks, service marks and trade names that are the property of Atlantic Tele-Network, Inc., and its subsidiaries or licensed from others.